awsdocs/amazon-ec2-user-guide/doc_source/using-eni.md

 Every instance in a VPC has a default network interface, called the *primary network interface*\.
 You cannot detach a primary network interface from an instance\.
 You can create and attach additional network interfaces\.
 The maximum number of network interfaces that you can use varies by instance type\.
 For more information, see [IP addresses per network interface per instance type](#AvailableIpPerENI)\.

 **Public IPv4 addresses for network interfaces**
 In a VPC, all subnets have a modifiable attribute that determines whether network interfaces created in that subnet \(and therefore instances launched into that subnet\) are assigned a public IPv4 address\.
-For more information, see [IP Addressing Behavior for Your Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#vpc-ip-addressing-subnet) in the *Amazon VPC User Guide*\.
+For more information, see [IP addressing behavior for your subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#vpc-ip-addressing-subnet) in the *Amazon VPC User Guide*\.
 The public IPv4 address is assigned from Amazon's pool of public IPv4 addresses\.
 When you launch an instance, the IP address is assigned to the primary network interface that's created\.

 When you create a network interface, it inherits the public IPv4 addressing attribute from the subnet\.
 If you later modify the public IPv4 addressing attribute of the subnet, the network interface keeps the setting that was in effect when it was created\.
 If you launch an instance and specify an existing network interface as the primary network interface, the public IPv4 address attribute is determined by this network interface\.